mvolkmann/blog/src/ocaml.md

 when specifying a type, it is customary and the ocamlformat code formatter will add them.

-Let definitions omit the `in` keyword.
+A `let` **definition** omits the `in` keyword.
-They create global definitions that do not go out of scope after they are evaluated.
+These are used inside modules to create global definitions that do not go out of scope after they are evaluated.
 They are not expressions, so they do not have a value.

-The following example binds three global identifiers.
+The following example from a REPL session binds three global identifiers.
 Note how a double semicolon is used to terminate the assignments of global identifiers.